ELETTRA-SincrotroneTrieste/cumbia-libs/README.UBUNTU.md

 This method is not recommended because the *pkgconfig* file is not installed.
 In fact, *pkgconfig support must be explicitly enabled when building Qwt* (see section below)

+#### Observations

+About *ubuntu Qwt* installation:

+- Qwt include files are placed under /usr/include/qwt
+- Qwt libraries are named libqwt-qt5.so
+- No pkg-config file is installed

+*cumbia* relies on *pkg-config* to find dependencies.
+Nevertheless *Qwt* installation on ubuntu should be detected.
+Nevertheless, method 2 below is the recommended.

 #### 2. Install Qwt from source

 > wget https://downloads.sourceforge.net/project/qwt/qwt/6.1.4/qwt-6.1.4.tar.bz2